dlt-hub/verified-sources/sources/facebook_ads/README.md

 ```

 # Rate limits
-This pipeline detects facebook rate limits and retries with exponential back-off.
-Often it takes several minutes or longer for the pipeline to make more requests.
+This source detects facebook rate limits and retries with exponential back-off.
+Often it takes several minutes or longer for the source to make more requests.
 Retries based on facebook `error` documents are logged on warning level.

-# Hacking the pipeline
+# Hacking the source

 in `settings.py`
 - change the default fields for all objects